shibatch/tlfloat/CODE_OF_CONDUCT.md

 contents are often unchecked by corporate legal departments.
 Nevertheless, their contents are similar to rules, and they are presented alongside distribution licenses.
-Incorporating a code of conduct into OSS has already been established to some extent.
+Incorporating a code of conduct into FOSS has already been established to some extent.
 Originally, a code of conduct was a series of practices that a company requires its employees to adhere to.
-Since this has expanded to OSS projects, we can expect that there is little risk of companies completely ignoring it.
+Since this has expanded to FOSS projects, we can expect that there is little risk of companies completely ignoring it.
 A code of conduct is a set of rules that defines the normative behavior and responsibilities of individuals, parties, and groups.
 In other words, a code of conduct is a definition